quarkiverse/quarkus-openapi-generator/README.md

 quarkus.openapi-generator.codegen.spec.petstore_json.base-package=org.acme.openapi
 ```

 Note that the file name is used to configure the specific information for each spec.
-Periods (.) are replaced by underline (_).
+We follow the [Environment Variables Mapping Rules](https://github.com/eclipse/microprofile-config/blob/master/spec/src/main/asciidoc/configsources.asciidoc#environment-variables-mapping-rules) from Microprofile Configuration to sanitize the OpenAPI spec filename.
+Any non-alphabetic characters are replaced by an underscore `_`.

 Run `mvn compile` to generate your classes in `target/generated-sources/open-api-json` path: